K3s Installation guide

 Setup shell

-Update your login shell to add the following aliases to make life simpler.
+Then update the login shell to point at that copy and add a couple of aliases to make life simpler.

 vi ~/.bash_profile